lmcinnes/umap/doc/faq.rst

 Successful use-cases
 --------------------

-UMAP can be / has been Successfully applied to the following domains:
+UMAP can be / has been successfully applied to the following domains:

 - Single cell data visualization in biology;
 - Mapping malware based on behavioural data;